bindubc/Loadbalancer/README.md

 ### Introduction
 Welcome to the repository for the High-Availability Load Balancer project, created during the Akamai Hackathon, Oct 2024.
 Our project aims to set up a robust and scalable load balancer that meets the specifications for traffic management, performance, reliability, logging, security, and programmatic interaction, ensuring high availability for public-facing applications.

+This project demonstrates setting up a high-availability load balancer using Linode VMs.
+It includes automated failover and dynamic VM creation when CPU utilization exceeds a threshold, ensuring that the system scales up during high traffic and scales down during low traffic.

 <a name="s2"></a>
 ### Key Requirement